tbensky/PrologScheduling/README.md

 We'll call our top-level goal `plan` and its logic is as follows:

-1. Get a class from the data using `class(ClassNum,_,TimeSlotGroup)`, All we care about at the moment is the class number and what time slot group it requires.
+1. Get a class from the data using `class(ClassNum,_,TimeSlotGroup)`. `ClassNum` will be the class's number (for easy reference), and `TimeSlotGroup` will its required time slot group.
+This is all just rote data at this point.
+All we care about at the moment is the class number and what time slot group it requires.
 So we ignore the class name right now with the `_`.
+We could do all of this using a class's name, but for now we'll just stick with its number.

 1. Ok, so given the class requires `TimeSlotGroup`, lets use ` time_slot(TimeSlotGroup,DaysTimes),` to grab some proposed (and specific) days and times (`DaysTimes`) from that time slot group.
 We don't know which `DaysTimes` Prolog will choose, but we'll leave that up to it (not us).